peterdotdev/scrapingQuotes/README.md

 Also we will save the data not only as a .csv but also as a .json file.

-To run this properly you'll need to run these commands with the npm: npm init -y npm i puppeteer npm i cheerio npm i request --save npm i fs-extra
+To run this properly you'll need to run these commands with the npm: npm init -y, npm i puppeteer, npm i cheerio, npm i request --save, npm i fs-extra.

 Hope this helps!